Many firms don’t formally define values until an agency tells them during a branding initiative that it is important to articulate “brand values.”

 1. The list is too long to be memorable.

 2. The values are “sanitized” of any objectionable language (most of the great, meaningful words are objectionable to someone just as they should be because strong brands attract AND repel).

 3. The list includes mundane words like: quality, excellence, collaborative, trustworthy, responsive, client-centric, etc. that don’t demand anything beyond normal professional behaviors demonstrated by emotionally intelligent adults.

 4. Finally, real values don’t require a superfluous definitions.
 To paraphrase Supreme Court Justice Potter Stewart speaking about pornography, you know a value when you see it.

 Real values are not created in facilitated groups.
 Founders and leaders establish them.
-They are engrained into the culture.
+They are ingrained into the culture.
 They reflect the behaviors that get you promoted and fired.
 People who see a value like “Collaborative” on a poster, but operate in an environment where employees hoard information and wall off client relationships, see the gimmick.
-Cultures can be irreparably damaged by pontificating aspirational values while rewards, processes and leader’s behaviors support the opposite.
+Cultures can be irreparably damaged by pontificating aspirational values while rewards, processes, and leaders’ behaviors support the opposite.